 Breakout Sessions: Efner Hall, Arts & Sciences Building

 Diversity is a term that many people only associate with race and gender; however, it goes far beyond that.
 The concept of diversity itself represents a broad range of characteristics that can include, but are not limited to: age, race, creed, color, gender, gender identity/expression, sexual orientation, religion, disability, lifestyle, background, intellect, language, political views, and socio–economic status.

 The diverse world that we live in today encompasses a wide range of cultures, ethnicities, values, and beliefs — which makes each and every individual unique.
-Understanding the definition of diversity allows persons to recognize their own individual differences, and thus explore these differences in a positive and enlightening way.
+Understanding the definition of diversity allows people to recognize their own individual differences, and thus explore these differences in a positive and enlightening way.
 By doing this, we can welcome and celebrate these dimensions of diversity that each individual represents.
-In essence, the concept of diversity is the belief that all forms of differences, no matter what the individual characteristic may be, are valuable.

 Note: Must present a current Student I.D. to receive the student rate (K–12 and post–secondary students).

 Earn IHCC college credit by attending the 13th Annual Diversity Conference!

 We are offering something new this year for the attendees of the 13th Annual Diversity Conference!
 Are you interested in receiving IHCC college credit by attending the Diversity Conference?
 If so, please read more here.
 If you have any questions, please feel free to contact us.

 Don Bartletti - The Roads Most Travelled: Migration for Survival